BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Implementation Evaluation

-The most expensive operation on an elliptic curve is a scalar multiplication; it is often 5x-10x more expensive than the point addition since multiplication itself involves several point additions (and/or point doubling).
-The literature proposes several ways of optimizing the scalar multiplication, where the most interesting one is w-NAF (Non-Adjacent Form) scalar decomposition followed by two simultaneous multiplications with scalars of halved sizes~\cite{hankerson2005guide}.
+The most expensive operation on an elliptic curve is a scalar multiplication; based on our experiments, it is often 5x-10x more expensive than the point addition (in terms of gas consumption) since multiplication itself involves several point additions (and/or point doubling).
+The literature proposes several ways of optimizing the scalar multiplication, where one of the most significant ways is w-NAF (Non-Adjacent Form) scalar decomposition followed by two simultaneous multiplications with scalars of halved sizes~\cite{hankerson2005guide}.
 This approach was also adopted in the Witnet library~\cite{witnet-ecc-solidity} that we base on.
-The library boosts the performance (and thus decreases costs) by computing the sum of two simultaneous multiplications $kP + lQ$, where $k = (k_1 + k_2 \lambda)$, $l = (l_1 + l_2 \lambda)$, and $\lambda$ is a specific constant to the endomorphism of the elliptic curve.
+The library boosts the performance (and decreases costs) by computing the sum of two simultaneous multiplications $kP + lQ$, where $k = (k_1 + k_2 \lambda)$, $l = (l_1 + l_2 \lambda)$, and $\lambda$ is a specific constant to the endomorphism of the elliptic curve.
 To use this approach, a scalar decomposition of $k$ and $l$ needs to be computed beforehand.
-Nevertheless, such a scalar decomposition can be computed off-chain, while only a simultaneous multiplication is computed on-chain.
+Nevertheless, such a scalar decomposition can be computed off-chain (and verified on-chain), while only a simultaneous multiplication is computed on-chain.
 However, to leverage the full potential of the doubled simultaneous multiplication, one must have the expression $kP + lQ$, which is often not the case.
-In our case, such a form fits the second condition of vote's ZKP verification at $SC$ (see the right side in \autoref{fig:ECCZKPMultiCandidate}) since the expression of the second condition can be rewritten to:

-which enables us to directly apply a simultaneous multiplication on the left side.
-The first condition of the expression in \autoref{fig:ECCZKPMultiCandidate} can be also modified to leverage simultaneous multiplication as follows:

-However, in this case, we have to invert both decomposed scalars of $d_l$ to satisfy the equation $d_l = d_l^1 + d_l^2 ~\lambda ~mod~ n$.
-Alike the vote submission, this optimization can be applied in vote repair (see \autoref{fig:ZKPECC}), where both conditions can be rewritten to contain sums of multiplications: $rG -hA \stackrel{?}{=} m_1$ and $rB -cC \stackrel{?}{=} m_2$.
+In our case, such a form fits the second check of vote's ZKP verification at $SC$ (see the right side of \autoref{fig:ECCZKPMultiCandidate} in \autoref{sec:appendixecc}) since the expression of the second check can be rewritten to $ r_1 H + d_i F_l \stackrel{?}{=} B_l + d_l V_i, $ which enables us to apply a simultaneous multiplication on the left side.
+The first check of the expression in \autoref{fig:ECCZKPMultiCandidate} can be also modified to leverage simultaneous multiplication as follows: $ r_l G - d_l X \stackrel{?}{=} A_l. $ However, in this case, we have to invert both decomposed scalars of $d_l$ to satisfy $d_l = d_l^1 + d_l^2 ~\lambda ~mod~ n$.
+Alike the vote submission, this optimization can be applied in vote repair (see \autoref{fig:ZKPECC}), where both checks can be rewritten to their equivalent form containing sums of multiplications: $rG -hA \stackrel{?}{=} m_1$ and $rB -cC \stackrel{?}{=} m_2$.
 We depict the performance improvement brought by this optimization as series \textit{``ECC-Jacobi (smul)''} in \autoref{fig:submit-and-repair-vote}.